 SACI MX students have also designed the entirety of the show’s promotion and marketing materials, including design identity for banners, posters, animated invitations, and labels, created by Spring 2017 SACI Student Danielle Gorton, as well as informational signage, with the show’s exhibition panels created by Spring 2017 SACI Student Olivia Ellis.
 This crossover between the Conservation Department and the Design Department represents SACI’s ongoing goal to unite diverse fields to extend the impact of art and design.

-Proving that art is perhaps most valuable when it crosses into other fields, students in the Body Archives and Art, Mind & Diversity courses respond to important themes in science, history, anthropology, and psychology to create engaging contemporary work for some of Florence’s oldest and most prestigious institutions.
-Students in these courses regularly exhibit in the Museum of Anthropology and the Museum of Natural History, La Specola, and students pursuing Directed Independent Studies have the opportunity to conduct independent research within the museum archives.
+Proving that art is perhaps most valuable when it crosses into other fields, students in the Body Archives course respond to important themes in science, history, anthropology, and psychology to create engaging contemporary work for some of Florence’s oldest and most prestigious institutions.
+Students in this course regularly exhibit in the Museum of Anthropology and the Museum of Natural History, La Specola, and students pursuing Directed Independent Studies have the opportunity to conduct independent research within the museum archives.

 Body Archives revolves around the representation of the body throughout history.
-Art, Mind & Diversity focuses on key moments in the history of the interpretation of the human mind while developing multidisciplinary art projects in collaboration with a therapy center in Florence.
-Students in both courses utilize the Biomedical Collection at Careggi Hospital in Florence, the Museum of Anthropology, the Museum of Natural History, La Specola, and more for their research.
+Students in the course utilize the Biomedical Collection at Careggi Hospital in Florence, the Museum of Anthropology, the Museum of Natural History, La Specola, and more for their research.
 The Spring 2016 Body Archives course traveled to Vienna as part of a collaboration between SACI and Danube University Krems.

 Download a copy of the SACI Collaborations brochure.